alecrios/css-style-guide/README.md

 ### One blank line between rules

-A blank line improves readability.
+Separating rules in this way improves readability.

 ``` css
 /* Wrong */